Global Health — M.P.H.

 Normal time to complete the program

-2 years (6-8 academic quarters) based on full-time enrollment; part time permitted
+Two (2) years (six academic quarters) — based on full-time enrollment; part time permitted

 GLBH 516.
 HIV/AIDS: Implications for Public Health.
 3 Units.

 Historical, epidemiological, and public health aspects of HIV/AIDS.
 Viral, immunologic, laboratory, and clinical manifestations associated with HIV/AIDS.
-Approaches to preventing/controlling the epidemic.
-Socioeconomic, political, and health impact of HIV/AIDS; and the related implications in terms of legal, ethical, and health-care management issues.
-Laboratory/field work earned by the student's active participation and involvement in a variety of field-based activities, such as: clinic-intake interviews, analysis of existing epidemiologic databases, grant writing, health education, and hospice care.
+Includes: approaches to preventing/controlling the epidemic; socioeconomic, political, and health impact of HIV/AIDS; and, related implications such as legal, ethical, and health-care management issues.

 GLBH 517.
 Cultural Issues in Health Care.
 3 Units.

-Critical analysis of broad sociocultural and political forces that impact health and health-care access and delivery both domestically and internationally.
-Through a seminar-style learning environment, students increase their awareness of how culture informs the understanding and experience of health and illness.
-Introduces students to assessment of race relations and ethnocentric beliefs and attitudes that contribute to the gap between marginal populations and health-care providers, and that teach strategies of sociocultural change within the context of power and privilege.
+Critical analysis of broad sociocultural and political forces that impact domestic and international health, and health-care access and delivery.
+Addresses how culture informs the understanding and experience of health and illness.
+Introduction to assessment of race relations and ethnocentric beliefs and attitudes that contribute to the gap between marginal populations and health-care providers.
+Presents sociocultural change strategies within the context of power and privilege.

 GLBH 524.
 Cultural Competence and Health Disparities.
 2 Units.

-Introduces and examines diversity and cultural responsiveness in public health and health care.
-Examines the roles played by population diversity, health professions diversity, and cultural responsiveness in addressing and eliminating health and health-care disparities in both national and global health.
-Discusses the historic context of social inequities impacting health and health care; and the roles played by biological inheritance, race and ethnicity identifiers, socioeconomics, socioenvironment, and health-care beliefs and behavior in health-care services delivery.
-Introduces cultural competency in public health and tenets for developing and applying cultural awareness in the field.
-Explores culture—defined as the values and beliefs that generate patterned behaviors, expectations, and world view—and its role in accessing, utilizing, and delivering positive outcomes in health care.
+Introduces diversity and cultural responsiveness in public health and health care.
+Examines population diversity, health professions diversity, and cultural responsiveness in addressing and eliminating disparities in national and global health.
+Discusses biological inheritance, race and ethnicity identifiers, socioeconomics, socioenvironment, and health-care beliefs and behavior.
+Introduces cultural competency in public health and tenets for developing and applying cultural awareness.

 GLBH 545.
 Integrated Community Development.
 4 Units.